-The author of ten books, including poetry, fiction, and regional history, Robert Richter has a forty-year relationship with Latin America, and that cultural geography inspires his work.
+The author of twelve books, including poetry, fiction, and regional history, Robert Richter has a fifty-year relationship with Latin America, and that cultural geography inspires his work.
 In 2000 Richter won the Nebraska Arts Council’s Literary Achievement Award for nonfiction, and in 2007, he was a Fulbright Research Fellow in Buenos Aires.
 Richter has also been a wheat farmer, substitute teacher, and tour guide in Latin America. .

 SAYULITA: Mexico's lost coastal village culture

 Before million-dollar condos on HGTV, bachelor romance on ABC prime time, and international surfing tournaments on tourist-packed beaches...

 there was a village of fishermen's families and one lone visitor from another world.

 This series of mystery novels features Cotton Waters, a gringo expatriate in illegal exile on the Mexican west coast.
 Known to his cantina buddies as “Algo”-Something in Spanish, Waters scrounges survival money out of the Puerto Vallarta tourist trade as a private hustler of a Mexican Riviera lost-and-found-helping some people get lost and finding others -if the price is right or the client’s cause worth the time and interest.